Table of Contents

 htparser plain ssl:cert=/etc/ssl/private/web.pem -- dirplex /srv/www

-/etc/ssl/private/web.pem needs
+/etc/ssl/private/web.pem

 to contain both the server certificate and its private key.